zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/disconnected-entities.md

 }
 ```

- - The Update method will mark the root entity and all its related entities as Modified.
+ - The `Update` method will mark the root entity and all its related entities as `Modified`.
  - SQL will be generated to update all of their properties (whether they have been changed or not) to the values that have been assigned to the entities.
  - That means that all of the values for all of the entities have to be present; otherwise, they will be overwritten with null or default values.